cool-kid/leng/recipes/README.md

-# Everyday recipes to fuffill your tummy
+# Everyday recipes to fulfill your tummy

 All recipes uploaded here are encouraged to follow the structure below: